Introduction / History

 The Kho, which means "people," are of the Kashmiri people cluster of the "northern tribes."
 The northern tribes include the Badeshi, Burushas, Koali, Punjabi, Shina, Shumashti, and the Kho.

 They reside in the mountains around the borders of China, Pakistan, India, and Afghanistan.
-These northern tribes are believed to be the original inhabitants of this area, however the Pashtun have dominated them, either taking or buying their land from them.
+These northern tribes are believed to be the original inhabitants of this area.

 The Kho people take much pride in their history and language and claim to have remained, for the most, independent throughout most of its history.
 The Kho are also known as the Black Kafir, Chitrali, Chitralis, Citrali, Khowar, Koh, Qashqari, or the Qasqari.
 They speak Khowar.